-5. What is the importance of the order in which layer names appear in the Layers panel?
-6. How is a layer hidden?
 7. How is the Color panel used to remove the fill color from a selected shape?
-8. List the five default categories of brushes that are found in the panel menu on the Brushes panel.
-9. Where on the Application bar is the setting for enabling or disabling smart guides?
-10. What are harmony rules for colors, and in which panel are they used?
-11. Compare and contrast shades and tints.
+List the five default categories of brushes that are found in the panel menu or the Brushes panel.
+Where on the Application bar is the setting for enabling or disabling smart guides?
+What are harmony rules for colors, and in which panel are they used?
+1. Compare and contrast shades and tints.
+2. How is a pattern modified?
+3. Briefly describe how to rearrange the artboards on the canvas.

-12. How is a pattern modified?
-13. Briefly describe how to rearrange the artboards on the canvas.
-14. When a new artboard is created using the Artboards panel, on what is the size of the new artboard based?
-15. Where is the default location of the ruler origin?
-16. Describe what the shape builder tool is used to do.
-17. When using the blend tool, what does the steps setting control?
-18. How are the settings for a specific tool accessed?
+14 .
+When a new artboard is created using the Artboards panel, on what is the size of the new artboard based?
+15 .
+Where is the default location of the ruler origin?
+16 .
+Describe what the shape builder tool is used to do.
+17 When using the blend tool, what does the steps setting control?
+18 .
+How are the settings for a specific tool accessed?
+19 .

-CORE Adobe Illustrator Creative Cloud 19.
 After a workspace has been customized, how can the configuration be saved?
-20. Preferences are not saved in a workspace, but how are they set?
+20 Preferences are not saved in a workspace, but how are they set?